Skip to main content

 Substitute Ratio

-โญ Potato Starch (Best) Use 1 tablespoon potato starch per 1 tablespoon cornstarch
+Potato Starch Best Use 1 tablespoon potato starch per 1 tablespoon cornstarch Potato starch thickens quickly and gives a clear, glossy finish similar to cornstarch without imparting flavor.

 Detailed Guide: Each Cornstarch Substitute in Stew